What is an atrial septal defect?

 Your child’s treatment will depend on how large the ASD is and where it is located.
 Some children with small ASDs may not need any treatment.
 Instead, your child’s doctor may track their condition over time.
 Your care team at Arkansas Children’s is experienced in treating atrial septal defects and will work with you to develop the best treatment plan for your child’s specific condition and symptoms.

-• Cardiac catheterization is the most common treatment for an atrial septal defect.
+• Cardiac catheterization device closure is a desired approach for atrial defects.
 It is a minimally invasive procedure that uses a narrow, flexible tube called a catheter.
 During the procedure, the doctor inserts the catheter into a blood vessel in the groin.
-Then, tiny cameras and tools guide the catheter into the heart.
-Once it reaches the ASD, a special device is delivered through the catheter to seal the hole.
+Once the guide wire is placed within the defect, a catheter with its occluder device is positioned and deployed.
 This procedure is done in the Cardiac Catheterization Lab (Cath Lab)

 • If your child’s ASD is very large or in a spot that is hard to close with catheterization, they may need surgery to close the hole.
-The surgical approach can vary from a standard midline incision to a small anterior thoracotomy approach.
+The surgical approach is a standard midline incision.
 A machine that allows the heart and lungs to rest (cardiopulmonary bypass) is used to allow the surgery team to repair the area of concern.
 Surgical repair most commonly involves placing a patch of biological or synthetic material on the atrium's septum.

 • A "Minimal Incision ASD" repair is performed when clinically able and is an advanced operative technique in which the incision is minimized, and the sternum is only partially opened.